Teaching page G. Sleijpen

 EDUCATIONAL FORM

 Fourteen lectures, each consisting of instruction and theoretical and practical assignments.
-The practical assignments require programming in MATLAB.
-A Matlab tutorial will be provided.

 GRADING

 The quiz is to check whether your knowledge of Linear Algebra is sufficient to do this course.
+The review quiz 2007 may give you an impression of the level that you can expect.

 PREREQUISITES